To get started today,

 Whenever you're ready,

-You can slowly open the eyes back up,
+You can slowly open the eyes back up.

-Going back to the space,
+Coming back to the space,

-You can invite into your life at any time throughout the day to keep the neck mobile and to keep it pain free.
+And just knowing that some of these really simple exercises you can invite into your life at any time throughout the day to keep the neck mobile and to keep it pain free.